snd/fragments-user/README.md

 if you need more than that - and you probably do - just copy the factory `cockpit` over to your application and extend it.

-### user API
+### user API documentation

 *the `http` command used in the following is https://github.com/jkbrzt/httpie*

+the code for each API action is linked. use them as inspiration to build your own API actions. most actions are only a few lines of code.

-see the tests that are linked with each API action for additional documentation.
+the tests for each API action are linked as well. refer to them for additional documentation.

 #### [login !](src/factories/api-login.coffee) ([tests](src/factories/test/api-login.coffee))